 |Assessment type||Unit of assessment||Weighting|

 |Examination||EXAMINATION (2 HOURS)||75|

-1/ The ability to choose appropriate strength parameters (LO8) and drainage conditions and carry out the necessary computations using the most appropriate method in order to assess the stability of a slope in soil (i.e. fill or cut slope) (LO6) is assessed principally through a coursework assignment.
-The assignment also calls for issues of drainage (LO7) sustainability (LO9), risk (LO10) to be considered in the context of suggestions for improvements to the design slope given.
-The examination focuses on testing those aspects of LOs 6, 7 and 8 not fully covered by the coursework assignment.
+- The soil slope stability coursework assignment assesses the ability to choose appropriate strength parameters and drainage conditions and carry out the necessary computations using the most appropriate method in order to assess the stability of a fill or cut slope in soil .
+The assignment also calls for issues of drainage, risk and sustainability to be considered in the context of suggestions for improvements to the design (Learning outcomes 005, 006, 007 and 008).

-Feedback will be given on both coursework assignments, in the form of generic comments through SurreyLearn and more detailed and individualised feedback given on the marked assignments within the time allowed for marking coursework.
+Feedback will be given on both coursework assignments, in the form of generic comments through SurreyLearn and more detailed and individualized feedback given on the marked assignments.
 Formative assessment will be through solving problems in class (and getting feedback on the correct solution there and then) and also through tackling tutorial sheets – for which feedback takes the form of full worked solutions posted on SurreyLearn after the student has had an opportunity to try the problems for him/herself.

 - Provide students with basic analytical tools for designing both shallow and deep foundations, cut slopes and embankments – satisfying relevant stability and deformation criteria, and distinguishing between short and long-term conditions

 - Impart an understanding of why foundations and slopes become unsafe, what the possible consequences are, and how the risk of failure can be managed

 - Introduce relevant site investigation and in-situ testing methods for identifying ground conditions and determining geotechnical parameters for design purposes